IamMM/Image_Synthesizer/README.md

 This Project started off the [minimal Maven project](https://github.com/imagej/minimal-ij1-plugin) implementing an ImageJ 1.x plugin.
 The Development is part of a bachelor thesis at the University of Applied Sciences Berlin.

 ## Download
-Feel free to download the [plugin](https://visual-computing.com/files/imagej/Image_Synthesizer.jar) and drop it into the plugin folder of ImageJ/Fiji or alternativly just download the [stand-alone](https://visual-computing.com/files/imagej/ImageSynthesizerStandalone.jar) version including ImageJ.
+Feel free to download the [plugin](https://visual-computing.com/files/imagej/Image_Synthesizer.jar) and drop it into the plugin folder of ImageJ/Fiji or alternatively just download the [stand-alone](https://visual-computing.com/files/imagej/ImageSynthesizerStandalone.jar) version including ImageJ.

-Find more informations about the project and all avaialbe downloads here: https://visual-computing.com/imagej/
+Find more informations about the project and all available downloads here:
+https://visual-computing.com/imagej/

 ## Authors